sowifi/frontend-challenge/README.md

 - The user can somehow see all the pictures he has favorited.
 - The user can filter on more than just the dog breed.
 - The application is hosted somewhere online and we can easily access it (preferably with a password).
+- Features that you thought of yourselve to show of your cool coding skills.

 ## Tips
 - You can use any JS library to help with async requests / styling / state management etc.